Chastity piercing: Females

 A ring or other device is used to hold the labia closed, preventing the wearer from having vaginal sexual intercourse.
 When denial of direct stimulation of the clitoris is the goal, a rigid shield can be fastened over the clitoral area with labial piercings.

 Males

-In males, chastity piercing can be performed several ways.
+In males, chastity piercing can be performed in several ways.
 Through infibulation (piercing the foreskin closed), a Prince Albert or frenulum piercing using a smaller gauge locking mechanism (preventing intercourse), or chaining a Prince Albert piercing to a guiche piercing (thus preventing an erection).
 More commonly, a piercing can be used in combination with a chastity device to anchor the penis within the device and prevent it from being pulled out the back.
 The Prince Albert is the most popular piercing for this purpose.